 Music is music.
-No matter which service you choose, the music is actually the same (apart from Tidal, who claims to provide users with High Definition audio at a price of £19.99 a month…).
-To differentiate themselves, music streaming services have to come up with unique features that the others don’t have.
+No matter which service you choose, the music is actually the same.
+One exception is Tidal, which claims to provide users with High Definition audio at a price of £19.99 a month.
+To differentiate themselves, music streaming services have to come up with unique features that others don’t have.

 The main issue with these younger streaming services is that their playlists still feels as though they’re curated by a computer, and not a human.
 With failure to updates on their playlists, old songs are left to rot in what’s meant to be popular playlists.
 This simply takes away from the idea of playlists feeling new and current, leaving users with no reason to return to the service as frequently as they should.